tmart234/tmart234.github.io/_posts/2021-07-09-cyber-risk.md

 This is a good point to remind you that the real world can be complex.
 So is assessing risk.

 CVSS Environmental v3.1 ONLY takes into account context of the user&#39;s assets, that is it!
 We can take into account context for the asset&#39;s mitigations in Modified metrics.
 We can also take into account for the importance of an asset, in terms of CIA, in Security Requirements.
-But keep in mind, CVSS was designed for assessing traditional IT assets, not everything under the sun.
 Therefore, environmental scoring gets slightly closer to the concept of risk by taking an asset&#39;s context into the equation.
 But that's not enough.
+Also keep in mind, CVSS was designed for assessing traditional IT assets, not everything under the sun.

 ![CVSS risk attempt](/public/cvss-risk.PNG "CVSS risk attempt")